 Hodlers make peace with volatility.
 The price goes up, the price goes down, but life goes on.

-I am a hodler.
+For the most part, I am a hodler.

 Traders, on the other hand… do the whole chart thing, the technical analysis.
 It’s like forex trading but on crack.
 Unlike currencies pairing or the stock market, the crypto market opens 24/7.